Support for carers

 Parents in Partnership @ Croydon Mencap

-Works with parent carers of children and young people with any kind of additional needs and disabilities aged 0-25 living in Croydon.
-Family Link Workers can provide you with information, advice and emotional support.
-They can also direct or refer you to relevant support services in the borough.
+Supports parent carers of children and young people with any kind of additional needs and disabilities aged 0-25 living in Croydon.
+Family Link Workers offer information, advice and emotional support.

 For more information on services for parent carers, download our Caring for a Child factsheet.